studiohyperdrive/ngx-tools/projects/table/README.md

     </ngx-table>
 ```

 Once a detail row is provided, we can use several Inputs to handle the behavior of the table.
-By setting the `showSelectedRow` property to true, a class (`ngx-table-row-selected`) is provided to the open row so we can style the open rows.
+By setting the `showSelectedOpenRow` property to true, a class (`ngx-table-row-selected`) is provided to the open row so we can style the open rows.

-By setting the `allRowsOpen` property to true, all rows are open by default.
+We can define how detail rows are opened by using the `showDetailRow` property.
+By default, this is set to `on-click`.
+This value can also be set to `always` to set the all rows open, or to `on-single-item` to make the row open on click and also when there is only one item in the table.

 By passing an index to the `defaultRowOpen` input, this row will be opened on rendering the table.
 The standard behavior of the table allows for only one row to be open at all times, which can be overwritten by setting the `allowMultipleOpenRows` property to true.

 We can also visualize the open state of the row by setting the `showOpenRowState` property to true.
 This will automatically add a cell at the end of the row displaying the open and closed state of the row with a caret.
 You can overwrite this template using the `openRowStateTmpl`